open-numbers/ddf--who--gho/README.md

 they are imported as it is for now, we may need to change this later.

+## some of indicators are not measure type

+for now all indicator concepts are measure, which is wrong. should fix that.

 ## below indicators are not time series

 so they are not included in DDF